liamrichards

 What have you learnt about technologies from the process of constructing this product?

 Through the construction of our radio piece we came into contact with many new technologies and media instruments.
 The key program we used was the computer program ‘Audacity’.
 Created by Dominic Mazzoni, this simple yet effective program recorded our voices through microphones and then allowed us to edit.
 As i already posted earlier i reviewed this technology and looked at other peoples comments although i found some limitations with this technologies the positivies easily made this the best editing choice software.
 The editing process consisted to cutting and lengthening voice segments and overlapping them with backing sounds such as quieter music or ‘buzzing and disjointed' effect used in our Haiti story to represent technical problems that would occur while broadcasting a piece of news from another country.
 Over the course of our project I have learnt to master Audacity.
-This was helped by before we started on our piece i looked into how to use audacity by viewing tutorial on
+This was helped by before we started on our piece i looked into how to use audacity by viewing tutorial on www.youtube.com which made the editing process alot easier as i did not have to learn through trial and error however as well as audacity i learned to use other instruments such as the microphones and handheld voice recorders when filming an evaluation video.

 Looking back at your preliminary task, what do you feel you have learnt in the progression from it to the full product?